Job - Why Things Go Wrong

 From Samuel's point of view Saul needed to be replaced, and as a prophet he had immense authority to set the wheels in motion, with or without God's participation.

 But there is a problem - from God's point of view, Saul cannot be replaced as easily as that.
-In fact, even though he subsequently died in battle, it was as an old man who had ruled Israel for 40 years after this!
+In fact, even though he subsequently died in battle, it was as an old man of 70 who had ruled Israel for 40 years!
 Samuel spoke in haste, in an attempt to demoralise Saul, perhaps even to get him to quit his difficult job.
 He was trying to use his authority to maintain some semblance of control.
 Once again, this is a typical example of spiritual abuse.

 This is not to say that Samuel was a bad man - far from it.
 Instead, when we look carefully at what happened we can see the way the enemy used his unresolved pain to nearly take out the king who would never lack a man on the throne, Saul's successor, David.